 Mark Robbins has created a great stripped back basic email template to get you started.
 Combine that with Jay Oram’s repository of recent standard CSS reset styles for email, and you’ll have a decent boilerplate to begin with.

 You can have each module wrapped in a table so that the tables stack as modules are added.
-Table-based modules would look something like this:
+Your modules will be neat and self-contained and layout styles from one table won’t affect the other modules.
+The drawback?
+Stacking tables can sometimes cause rendering issues in Outlook, like thin white lines.

 Using <tr> based modules

-Both module methods require you to do some quality assurance (QA) testing to make sure one component doesn’t break the whole email.
+Both module methods require you to do some email testing to make sure one component doesn’t break the whole email.

-6. Start using modules in your email production process
+7. Start using email modules in your production process

-Once you’ve created your modules, it’s just a matter of using them in your build process.
+Once you’ve created your email modules, incorporate them into your build process.
 Most code editors give you a method to add snippets to your code or boilerplate.

-I use Litmus Builder.
-In the Code Editor view, you can use the snippet trigger words or the insert menu to add snippets directly into the code.
-With the drag-and-drop Visual Editor in Litmus Builder, it’s a simple matter of literally dragging and dropping the snippets in place.
+In the Code Editor view in Builder, you can use the snippet trigger words or the insert menu to add snippets directly into the code.
+And with Visual Editor, you’ll just drag and drop the snippets in place.